 - for our internal purposes, such as quality control, site performance, system administration and to evaluate use of our site and its efficiency, so that we can provide you with enhanced services and a better experience;

-- to notify you about changes to our services or changes which may affect your participation in Red Brick activities;
+- to notify you about changes to our services or changes which may affect your participation in our activities;

 - to provide you with information, research products or services that you request from us, or which we feel may interest you;